 After winning the French and Indian War, Great Britain was the dominant colonial power.
-But when it imposed new taxes on the American colonies to cover the high costs of war without granting them political participation, it sparked outrage – many Americans were tired of the mother country’s imposing its will on the colonies.
+But when she imposed new taxes on the American colonies to cover the high costs of war without granting them political participation, it sparked outrage.
+Many Americans objected to the mother country’s imposing its will on the colonies.
 According to English law, there could be “no taxation without representation”.
 That led to boycotts and acts of resistance such as the Boston Tea Party.
-Great Britain then passed a series of penal laws, the “Intolerable Acts” or “Coercive Acts”
+Great Britain then passed a series of penal laws, the “Intolerable Acts” or “Coercive Acts”.

 One evening Ambrose came back from a visit to his sister in Philadelphia.
-“Over there people are incredibly angry too,” he said, “now Great Britain wants to punish us.
-They have passed a series of laws: Boston harbor is closed for trading, meetings in the cities are forbidden, all British officials are freed from the jurisdiction of the courts of Massachusetts, and we must provide quarters for British soldiers.
-That is intolerable.”
+“Over there people are outraged too,” he said, “now Great Britain wants to punish us.
+They have passed a series of laws: Boston harbor is closed for trading, meetings in the cities are forbidden, all British officials are freed from the jurisdiction of the courts of Massachusetts.
+Furthermore, we must provide quarters for British soldiers.
+That is intolerable!”
 When English soldiers tried to seize munitions stored by a colonial militia, the American Revolutionary War broke out.

-On July 4, 1776, Ambrose and his entire family had met in Philadelphia, because it was a very special day.
+On July 4, 1776, Ambrose and his entire family came together in Philadelphia because it was a very special day.
 Today, the Declaration of Independence of the 13 North American colonies, adopted by the Second Continental Congress, would be read out in public.
-Betty pointed at the bell tower of the Pennsylvania State House: “Listen, the bell,” she exclaimed, “today it is rung because we and all people can hear the Declaration of Independence”.
+Betty pointed at the bell tower of the Pennsylvania State House: “Listen, the bell,” she exclaimed, “today they ring it because we and all people can hear the Declaration of Independence”.
 “I have something for you,” her husband Simon whispered in his Betty’s ear, and pulled a small booklet out of his pocket.
 “New Homeland Pennsylvania,” Betty read, and then cheered with joy.
 There were all her articles, printed and bound!

 The American Revolutionary War (1775-1781, America)